MisinformedOwl/Asteroids/README.md

 - W: Move the ship forward
 - A and D: Turns the ship left and right respectivly.
-- S: Quickly grinds the ship to a halt.
+- S: Slows the ship down
 - F: Summon AI drone
 - Space: Shoot a shot